-- High potency: Look at how much Omega-3 is in each softgel—not how much fish oil.
+- High potency: Look at how much Omega-3 (not how much fish oil) is in each softgel.
 Choose a supplement that contains at least 1,000 mg Omega-3 per softgel.

 - Purity: Look for the IFOS (International Fish Oil Standards™) seal to ensure your fish oil exceeds published international standards for the lowest levels of toxins.

-- Freshness: Opt for a supplement packaged in a dark-colored glass bottle designed to protect the oils from light and moisture.
+- Freshness: Opt for a supplement packaged in a dark-colored bottle designed to protect the beneficial oils from light and moisture.

-- Enteric coating: Enteric coated softgels help deliver the healthy Omega-3s directly to the intestines where they are absorbed.
-Lipase (an enzyme) may also be added to help with digestion of the oils.
+- Enteric coating: Enteric-coated softgels are designed to help deliver the Omega-3 directly to the intestines where it is absorbed.* Lipase (an enzyme) may also be added to help with digestion of the oils.

 In addition to their extensively studied heart health benefits†, Omega-3 essential fatty acids from fish—including EPA and DHA—have been shown to support brain, eye, and joint health as well as promote healthy immune function and mood.*

 †Supportive but not conclusive research shows that consumption of EPA & DHA Omega-3 fatty acids may reduce the risk of coronary heart disease.